All Episodes

 They just said we need to do it smarter.

-You know he might have gotten 250,000 for that speech.
+You know, he might have gotten $250,000 for that speech.

 Could well have, because Clinton did.

-Uh Clinton spoke this same outfit in 2002.
+Clinton spoke this same outfit in 2002.

 He got some big books.

-I mean, Clinton got 267.
+I think Clinton got 267.

-Uh, but nevertheless, uh, so the NSA spy scandal's gone, the filibuster of the Patriot Act is over.
+The filibuster of the Patriot Act is over.

-The Democrats learned today that Dingy Harry blackmailed Paul Hackett out of the Senate race in Ohio with threats and pictures that he was a war criminal, as a member of the Marines.
+The Democrats learned today that Dingy Harry blackmailed Paul Hackett out of the Senate race in Ohio with threats and pictures that he was a war criminal as a member of the Marines.

 You heard this?

-Uh it turns out she's just a witness.
+It turns out she's just a witness.

 That's all they want to talk to her about.